onflow/docs/docs/evm/tools/clients/web3-js.md

 }
 ```

-The ABI for this contract can be generated using the [`solc` compiler](https://docs.soliditylang.org/en/latest/installing-solidity.html), or by using a tool like [Hardhat](../../build/guides/deploy-contract/using-hardhat.md) or [Remix](../../build/guides/deploy-contract/using-remix.md).
+The ABI for this contract can be generated using the [`solc` compiler](https://docs.soliditylang.org/en/latest/installing-solidity.html), or another tool such as [Hardhat](../../build/guides/deploy-contract/using-hardhat.md) or [Remix](../../build/guides/deploy-contract/using-remix.md).

-Now that we have both the ABI and address of the contract, we can create a new `Contract` object.
+Now that we have both the ABI and address of the contract, we can create a new `Contract` object for use in our application.

 ```js
 // Replace with the ABI of the deployed contract